H A Vance Foundation Inc - Funder Overview

 Since the foundation does not accept applications, traditional success factors do not apply.
 However, analysis of their 2023 grantmaking reveals characteristics that appear to attract foundation support:

-Characteristics of Funded Organizations
+Characteristics of Funded Organisations

-Hartford Public High School Focus: Seven of eight 2023 grants supported organizations working directly in Hartford public high schools or with Hartford high school students.
+Hartford Public High School Focus: Seven of eight 2023 grants supported organisations working directly in Hartford public high schools or with Hartford high school students.
 The foundation shows particular interest in Bulkeley High School and other Hartford district schools.

-- ReadyCT's Public Service Pathway program at Bulkeley ($100,000)
+- ReadyCT's Public Service Pathway programme at Bulkeley ($100,000)

 - Connecticut Rise Network's post-secondary planning expansion ($75,000)